Frequently Asked Questions

 Do I need a referral to book an appointment?

 No referral is needed to book an appointment with us.
 You are welcome to contact us directly to enquire about availability or to get on our waitlist.
-A GP referral is only needed if you plan to use Medicare under a Chronic Disease Management Plan.
+A GP referral is only needed if you plan to use Medicare under a GP Chronic Condition Management Plan or an M.10 Plan.

 Do you offer a meet and greet before committing to an assessment?

-Yes — we offer a 45-minute meet-and-greet session for families who would like to get a feel for our clinic and therapists before going ahead with a full assessment.
+Yes — we can offer a 45-minute meet-and-greet session for families who would like to get a feel for our clinic and therapists before going ahead with a full assessment.
 This is a relaxed, no-pressure option to make sure SPOT feels like the right fit for your child and family.
+If you would like this option please ask when enquiring about our services.

 What is the difference between a speech pathologist and a speech therapist?